evgimov/mentalhack-1/README.md

 # Operation Phonetree

 backend:
-- before running this project, please pip install the following modules: flask, json, flask_restful. (eg.: run  "pip install flask" on the command line, for each of the aforementioned modules.
+- before running this project, please pip install the following modules: flask, json, flask_restful. (eg.: run  "pip install flask" on the command line, for each of the aforementioned modules).
 - config.py: contains configuration data of the firebrand interaction: api, database url, other database information.
   - "serviceAccount" will always have to be set to the sdk file (currently defined as "../therapy-finder-firebase-adminsdk-fu06d-e4485b8bde.json", as its in the directory above the config file.
 If this is not included, permissions issues will occur.
 - database.py: this is where the interactions with firebrand exist.
 There will be interactions with getting, updating, and creating users in the firebrand database.